 - You have the option of running the Wizard using a template or without a template.
-Using a template defines the number of signatories on a contract and the number of individuals who are notified about the electronic signing process and/or receive a copy of the fully executed document.
+Running the wizard without a template affords you greater flexibility in assigning the signatories and including additional recipients in the electronic signing ceremony, as well as controlling the order in which signatories and recipients receive the envelope.
 While DocuSign can be run with or without a template, Adobe Sign can only be run without a template.

 Step 2: Add eSignature fields to the contract to indicate where each signatory needs to provide their electronic signature, and then submit the envelope for eSignature.
 Other tags, such as Initial and Date tags, can also be inserted to indicate the locations where a signatory needs to provide information.